Program participants are required to take a total of seven courses, plus a capstone experience:

 NEPA Capstone - 1 credit or 1.5 continuing education units (required course)

-After completing the course work, participants are required to complete a capstone experience before being awarded the NEPA Certificate.
-This experience will be individualized to each participant and will consist of a project reflecting the participant’s knowledge of NEPA, CEQ regulations, and the requirements of the Act.
-The actual capstone experience will be negotiated, based upon opportunities available at the time and preferences of the participant.
+After completing the required and elective course work, participants are required to complete a capstone experience before being awarded the NEPA Certificate.
+This experience will be individualized to each participant and will consist of a project reflecting the participant’s knowledge of NEPA, CEQ regulations, and other requirements of implementing the Act.
+Each student’s capstone experience will be negotiated, based upon opportunities available at the time and preferences of the participant.
 The capstone experience will help USU to certify that participants who receive the certificate have basic mastery of the material presented in the program course work.
-The capstone experience will be conducted under the direction of a faculty member affiliated with the program.

 For information on the NEPA Certificate Program, please contact: